ot-adam-moon/GITLatest/README.md

 | `grunt certs` | will install all necessary certs for development needs |

-Setup Personal Git Remote for SpendOnLife
+Setup SpendOnLife
 -----------------

-* open Powershell tab inside `Console2`, `cd` to `GITLatest` directory `Use for getting updated code for all projects, manages starting and stopping webs and windows services`
-* open `git bash` tab in `Console2 `, `cd` to `SpendOnLife` directory `Use for all git commands for SpendOnLife`
 * login to gihub.com, go to `https://github.com/OneTechLP/SpendOnLife`, click on the Fork button, allow to finish forking
+* open `gitbash` tab in `Console2`
-* in the git bash tab run the following git command to add a remote: `git remote add origin git@github.com:{githubUsername}/SpendOnLife.git `
+* in the `gitbash` tab run the following git command to add a remote:
+      `git remote add origin git@github.com:{githubUsername}/SpendOnLife.git `
+* Use `gitbash tab` for all git commands need to commit code for SpendOnLife Marketing Projects`

 Troubleshooting Errors during Enrollment Path
 ---------------------------------------------